breithbarbot/cropper-bundle/Resources/doc/exemples/entities/file.md

         return $this->file;
     }

-    // Getter & Setter...and more custom...
+    // Getter, setter and more custom...
     // [...]
 }
 ```